-Very early morning sessions in Lyme at low tide and flat sea are perfect and allows you to see the Cobb from a different angle.
+Very early morning sessions in Lyme at low tide and flat sea are perfect and allow you to see the Cobb from a different angle.
 Make sure you paddle out towards Charmouth and stop off at the Victorian dump to search for treasure.
 Don’t forget to take your snorkel!

 Top tip: Park in Monmouth car park and it’s a short walk over the pebbles.
 Sadly, it’s not free, but you can’t have it all the time.
 Head out before breakfast to beat the tourists.

 Rating: Great for beginners as the water is nice and gentle, safe to paddle and easy to launch.

 Hamm Beach recommended by Michelle Glover

 Shallow water and when there’s no wind it becomes like a millpond, perfect for beginners like me!

 Top Tip: Park at Billy Winters pay and display and grab a coffee and something to eat afterwards.
 If that car park is busy, you can park and launch the other end of Beach Road.

 Rating: Perfect for beginners and easy to access the water.